Skip to main content

 Audiologist Lic #A.02315

-Eleni Santarelli grew up in Cleveland, Ohio, and obtained her bachelor's degree in speech-language pathology & audiology from the University of Akron in 2017.
-She then went on to pursue her doctorate in Clinical Audiology at the Northeast Ohio Au.D Consortium.
-She did her fourth-year externship at the Columbus VA before completing her doctorate in May of 2021.
-Dr. Santarelli also obtained her certificate in Animal Audiology from the University of Cincinnati.
-She is licensed in the State of Ohio and is a member of the American Academy of Audiology and the Ohio Academy of Audiology.
-As a person who loves animals and sports, Dr. Santarelli can be found volunteering at the Cleveland Zoo, coaching basketball and cheering on Cleveland's pro teams in her free time.
+Eleni Santarelli grew up in Cleveland, Ohio, and earned her bachelor’s degree in Speech-Language Pathology and Audiology from the University of Akron in 2017.
+She went on to pursue her Doctorate in Clinical Audiology through the Northeast Ohio Au.D.
+Consortium, finishing her fourth-year externship at the Columbus VA and receiving her degree in May 2021.
+She also holds a certificate in Animal Audiology from the University of Cincinnati.

 Ready to take our FREE hearing test?*